sebug/adc-stylebooks/README.md

 Some VM post-configuration will simply be done by a PowerShell script - I'd like to do better, but at the moment that seems to be the easiest (plus I'm gonna delete those machines often anyway).

+For ADC, I started by enable automatic provisioning of Citrix ADC 13.1 (Express) and enabled that on my subscription.